Maintenance of the Estate road network

-The maintenance of the estate road network is an important part of the Willowhayne Resident’s Association’s (WRA) remit, as the state of the road impacts both the perception and the value of our homes.
+The maintenance of the Estate road network is an important part of the Willowhayne Resident’s Association’s (WRA) remit, as the state of the road impacts both the perception and the value of our homes.
 The road network consists of both concrete and tarmac roads.
 Typically, planned road repairs are carried out on an annual basis, with ad-hoc repairs only being carried out when necessary.
+In order to safeguard the structure and surfaces of estate roads, lorries with a loaded weight of more than 26 tonnes are prohibited from using the estate roads.

 Concrete roads are repaired with concrete, and tarmac roads are repaired with tarmac.
 Residents must not carry out any repairs to any roads maintained by the WRA.